Rustbeard86/AloftGameFovChanger/README.md

 # Default value: true
 Enabled = true
 ```
-## Notes on bugs / issues and current limitations
+## Notes on bugs / issues and current limitations.

 a.)
 As of now I have limited the FOV changer to between 60 and 90 FOV inclusive.
 (Things start looking very strage and unpleasant beyond these.)